dingo-d/expire/readme.txt

 4. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.1.1 =
+Fixed the body font back to Raleway

 = 1.1.0 =
 Update theme and tested with latest WordPress version (5.2.2)